Esri/calcite-app-components/PROJECT_GUIDELINES.md

 #### Documentation

-- We use storybook for a front end view of our doc.
-In each component folder resides a `component.stories.ts` file.
-- Knobs are added in the stories file so users can edit props dynamically in the storybook UI.
-- Usage folders are in the component folder with a `basic.md` or `advanced.md` file depending on the complexity of the component for notes and snippets that would help the understanding of the component.
+This project uses [Storybook](https://storybook.js.org/) to provide an interactive showcase of components with accompanying documentation.

+For each main component (i.e., one that can be used by itself), there should be a <component-name>.stories.ts file in its component folder.

+Each story should provide access to relevant [knobs](https://github.com/storybookjs/storybook/tree/next/addons/knobs) so users can test out different properties.

+For additional documentation, create a [usage folder](https://github.com/Esri/calcite-app-components/tree/master/src/components/calcite-action/usage) in the component directory with a basic.md and optionally an advanced.md file (if additional documentation or examples are required) with snippets showing different supported use cases for the component.

 #### Best practices